21DP2MLejn/CitronZaleGYM/README.md

 Back-end stack:
   - PHP
   - Laravel
+  - Laragon (MySQL)

-# Run this program
+# Run this application through terminal
+**!** To run this program you must have composer and node.js installed in your system.
+Composer is a dependency management tool for PHP.
+Node.js to be able to run npm commands

 For front-end:
+  - cd CitronZaleGYM/frontend/CitronZale
   - npm install
   - npm run dev

 For back-end:
+  - Configure the .env file to meet your needs to run this application.
+Can be found in CitronZaleGYM/backend/.env
+  - cd CitronZaleGYM/backend
   - composer install
+  - run your database
+  - php artisan migrate
-  - php artisan serve
+  - php artisan serve (default URL http://127.0.0.1:8000)